-Selecting a pH meter is significant as the pH reading.
-There are few essential things to consider when purchasing a pH meter such as accuracy, calibration, electrode, temperature and the portability.
-The accuracy of pH meters ranges from ±0.1 pH to ±0.001 pH.
+Selecting a digital pH tester is significant as the pH reading.
+There are few essential things to consider when purchasing a pH tester such as accuracy, calibration, electrode, temperature and the portability.
+The accuracy of pH testers ranges from ±0.1 pH to ±0.001 pH.
 In a research or quality control environment, the accuracy of ±0.01 pH is the right choice.
 The main point is low-cost meters will not last long and need replacement after a short period.

 The calibration of the meter uses to ensure the correctness of the reading.
 It is possible to purchase five-point, three-point and two-point calibration meters.
 Though there are single-point calibration meters in the market, we can’t rely on the reading of those meters.